YaraHorany/Quoridor/README.md

 I have built a game tree with a root node, then it is expanded with random simulations.
 In the process, we maintain the number of times we have visited a specific node and a win score, used to evaluate the state of the board.
-In the end, we select the node with best results and higher win scores.
+In the end, we select the node with best results and higher win scores.<br />
 This algorithm consists of four phases: Selection, Expansion, Simulation and Backpropagation.<br />
-I added some heuristics to the algorithm to improve the performance of MCTS.
+I improved The system by adding a heuristic.
+The heuristic helps us to balance the placement of fences and the moves of the pawn.

 ## :gear: Technologies